Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 I work with many small projects daily - proofs of concepts and experiments with new frameworks or patterns.
 For these purposes, I needed a database that works with flexible data structures, as I change it frequently during my experiments.
 And it must support relations out of the box, as this is a natural part of the structures' design - links to other objects.
 I tried a lot (if not all) databases, but nothing fit my requirements well.
 So, I decided to make my own then.
 This is how AnnaDB was born.

+AnnaDB is an in-memory data store with disk persistence.
+It is written with Rust, a memory-safe compilable language.
+AnnaDB is fast and safe enough to be and the main data storage, and the cache layer.

 **Features**

 - Flexible object structure - simple primitives and complicated nested containers could be stored in AnnaDB